tgaytan/note-taker/README.md

 ## Installation

+If the application is accessed at https://limitless-plateau-73449-28f3721d3414.herokuapp.com/, no installation is required.

-After downloading the files from this repo, run "npm -i" to install the required packages.
-If the application is accessed at , no installation is required.
+To run the application locally, download the files from this repo and run "npm i" to install the required node packages.

 ## Usage

 1. Access the application using either of the two methods
     a.
-Open a browser and navigate to
+Open a browser and navigate to https://limitless-plateau-73449-28f3721d3414.herokuapp.com/
     b.
 Launch the application by running "node server.js", open a browser, and navigate to http://localhost.com:3001
 2. Select the "Get Started" button to be taken to the page to add and delete notes.
 Refer to the screenshots below
 ![notePage1](images/notePage1.png)